csc-training/geocomputing_course/materials/job_monitoring.md

 ## Resource monitoring
 See the resource usage after job has finished: `seff jobid`

+More detailed queries can be tailored with `sacct`
+- `sacct -j jobid -o jobid,partition,state,reqmem,maxrss,averss,elapsed`
+- `sacct -S 2024-08-01 -o jobid,partition,state,reqmem,maxrss,averss,elapsed` will show all jobs started after that date

+**Note!** Querying data from the Slurm accounting database with `sacct` can be a very heavy operation. **Don't** query long time intervals or run `sacct` in a loop/using `watch` as this will degrade the performance of the system for all users.

 Important aspects to monitor are:
 - [Memory requirements](https://docs.csc.fi/support/faq/how-much-memory-my-job-needs/)